top of page

 A coach initially only enables one thing: a conversation and an encounter in which someone is explicitly listened to with the aim of gaining new insights.
 The coach does not solve the other person's problems, but facilitates the search for meaning.

-In my understanding of coaching, my work is not primarily solution-orientated, but initially only awareness-orientated.
-This gives clients a freedom of choice that often unexpectedly expands their range of possibilities.
-At that moment, blockages can be released and the numerous facets of this space of possibilities can be realised.
+In my understanding of coaching, my work is not primarily solution-orientated, in cooperation we train to enter the "here and now" more often.
+The "here and now" gives clients a freedom of choice that often unexpectedly expands their range of possibilities.
+At that moment, because we "see" us, blockages can be released and the numerous facets of this space of possibilities can be realised.

 Humans are also nature.